Netflix/metaflow-docs/docs/v/r/introduction/what-is-metaflow.md

 ### 1. Grounded on common, real-life business-oriented ML use cases

 We don’t focus on exotic, large-scale, specific use cases like real-time bidding or self-driving cars.
-Instead, we focus on the widest variety of ML use cases, many of which are small or medium-sized, which many companies face on a day to day basis.
+Instead, we focus on the widest variety of ML use cases, many of which are small or medium-sized, which many companies face on a day-to-day basis.

 We embrace the fact that the life is full of entropy: There is no elegant, grand unified theory of ML infrastructure.
 The inputs to ML workflows are noisy, the models may be ridden with special cases, and the outputs need to be integrated with various downstream systems, instead of a single unified UI.